 How To Prevent Dirty Furnace Filters Releasing Carbon Monoxide

 Carbon monoxide, or CO is an odorless, colorless, flammable gas mainly produced through incomplete thermal combustion.
+You can think of this as fuel that isn’t completely burned up, like wood in a campfire.

-How A Clogged or Dirty Furnace Filter Releases Carbon Monoxide
+How Dirty Furnace Filters Release Carbon Monoxide

 Dirt or blockages in a furnace filter disrupts the airflow, which causes incomplete combustion in the heat exchanger, this then results in the production of CO.
-To better understand the phenomenon, let’s first take a look at the working mechanism of a furnace and its filter:

-A typical furnace functions by:
+A typical furnace works by:

-• First, the cold air is drawn into the system.
+• Cold air enters the system.

 • The heat exchanger heats the air.